Posted by Nathalie Guinet 5556 Hits

 About the event

-The objective of this open session is to begin shaping the ETSI ISG F5G vision for the next generation of optical networks - F6G - by exploring:
+The objective of this open session was to begin shaping the ETSI ISG F5G vision for the next generation of optical networks - F6G - by exploring:

 Visions and priorities for F6G from different perspectives Use cases, scenarios, and business needs Research and technologies currently in development for F6G Key challenges on the path to F6G